AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/streaming/http.md

 ![select-source-field](../../../../images/tutorials/create/http/select-source-field.png)

 The [!UICONTROL Select attributes] panel allows you to explore your file hierarchy and select a specific source field to map to a target XDM field.
-Once you have selected the source field you want to map, click **[!UICONTROL Select]** to proceed.
+Once you have selected the source field you want to map, select **[!UICONTROL Select]** to proceed.

 ![select-attributes](../../../../images/tutorials/create/http/select-attributes.png)